BR88C/fairport-robotics-electronics-wiki/docs/welcome.md

-# Team 578 Electronics Wiki
+# The unofficial FRC Electronics Wiki

 > Everything Electronics.

-Welcome to the electronics wiki!
-Here you will find information about the electronics sub-team, including:
+Welcome to the unofficial FRC electronics wiki wiki!
+Here you will find information about electronics commonly used on robots in FRC competitions, including:

-- What the electronics sub-team does
-    - What we do with the robot
-    - What we do in the off-season
 - How the robot works
     - How it's Controlled
     - How It's Powered